-On February 28th, 1993 the ATF conducted an investigation into possession of illegal firearms and explosives which led to a raid of the groups headquarter at Mount Carmel Center.
+On February 28th, 1993 the ATF conducted an investigation into the possession of illegal firearms and explosives which led to a raid of the groups headquarter at Mount Carmel Center.
 A two-hour gun fight resulted in the deaths of four government agents and six Branch Davidians.

 The ATF failed to raid the ranch and the FBI took over the operation which resulted in a siege lasting 51 days.
-During the siege, the FBI used sleep deprivation tactics, including floodlighting the compound and played sounds of rabbits being slaughtered.
+During the siege, the FBI used sleep deprivation tactics, including floodlighting the compound and playing sounds of rabbits being slaughtered.

 On April 19, the last day of the siege, Attorney General Janet Reno approved a final assault on the compound.
 The FBI launched a teargas attack trying to force the remaining members of the group out of the ranch.
-During the attack three fires broke out and engulfed the ranch.
+During the attack, three fires broke out and engulfed the ranch.